 As Bud Hammond, with Sigourney Weaver in the “Hillary” role.

 Politics being what it is in the US right now, the Twitterverse is alight with West Wing casting suggestions for Mr. Hinds, and I can only be thankful that these do not include our current POTUS, he of the orange spray-tan, toddler tantrums, and massive girth.
-Seneca wrote a satire of the Emperor Claudius in which that head of state was “deified” (actually transformed into a pumpkin) and blasted to heaven by the power of his own flatulence.
+Seneca wrote a satire of the Emperor Claudius in which that head of state was “deified” (in a vicious pun, “pumpkinified”) and blasted to heaven by the power of his own flatulence.
 It seems to me that this is a movie begging to be made.
 And what role does the vox populi assign to Mr. H.?

 How about Donald Trump’s personal attorney, radio show host and Trinity Broadcast network guest Jay Sekulow?
 Or how about NOT???